After federal law, Ibaneis reduces ICMS on fuel: "It will cause damage"

 After federal law, Ibaneis reduces ICMS on fuel: “It will cause damage”

-Abhishek Pratap 44 seconds agoNewsComments Off on After federal law, Ibaneis reduces ICMS on fuel: “It will cause damage”0 Views
+Abhishek Pratap 1 hour agoNewsComments Off on After federal law, Ibaneis reduces ICMS on fuel: “It will cause damage”2 Views

 Governor Ibaneis Rocha (MDB) determined the reduction of the Tax on Circulation of Goods and Services (ICMS) on fuel in the Federal District.
 Now, the rate is 18%.

-The change, which should have an impact on reducing the price of gasoline at pumps, was published in an extra edition of the Official Gazette, this Saturday (2/7).
+The change – which should have an impact on reducing the price of gasoline at pumps – was published in an extra edition of the Official Gazette, this Saturday (7/2), with a retroactive date to July 1st.
 Check out:

 Gasoline: 20 countries where fuel is cheaper than in Brazil